 Developing the digital and genomic literacy of the existing healthcare workforce is as important as the education and training of those at the start of their careers.
-HEE's workforce strategy calculates that more than 50 per cent of today's workforce will still be working in the service in 15 years' time and most are, at best, self-taught in digital technology.7
+HEE's workforce strategy calculates that more than 50 per cent of today's workforce will still be working in the service in 15 years' time and most are, at best, self-taught in digital technology.

-The NHS will be recruiting from a pool of young people for whom interaction with technology is second nature.14 In 2014, England was the first country in the world to mandate the teaching of coding to children at primary and secondary schools, and digital skills are increasingly embedded in the education of school children.15 Andreas Schleicher, Director for Education and Skills at the Organisation for Economic Co-operation and Development, said: While some technological advances already impact on ways of working, the full potential of many developments are as yet unknown and will take time to come to fruition.
+The NHS will be recruiting from a pool of young people for whom interaction with technology is second nature.
+In 2014, England was the first country in the world to mandate the teaching of coding to children at primary and secondary schools, and digital skills are increasingly embedded in the education of school children.
+Andreas Schleicher, Director for Education and Skills at the Organisation for Economic Co-operation and Development, said:

+We have to prepare students for jobs that have not yet been created, technologies that have not yet been invented and problems that we don't yet know will arise."
+While some technological advances already impact on ways of working, the full potential of many developments are as yet unknown and will take time to come to fruition.
 This 'time-lag' provides an opportunity to invest in the necessary training and support to allow the current healthcare workforce to embrace technological innovation.

 This Review, therefore, seeks to guide the education and training of both the current and future healthcare workforce.
-While the Review was asked to focus on the impact of emerging technologies on clinical roles and the consequent implications for education and training, many of the findings will also be relevant to the wider health and social care workforce.4
+While the Review was asked to focus on the impact of emerging technologies on clinical roles and the consequent implications for education and training, many of the findings will also be relevant to the wider health and social care workforce.